No Fee Unless You Win

 Several injuries involving car airbags have been reported, many of them because of defective airbags.
 In some cases, the airbags failed to inflate on impact.
 There have even been a few incidents of airbags exploding, leading to shrapnel-related injuries.
 These are some ways you can avoid being injured when airbags inflate.

 If your car’s airbags inflated in an accident, and you still got injured, who is liable?
 Consult a personal injury lawyer to find out.
-Contact Walton Telken Foster Attorneys at Law to discuss your case.
+Contact Walton Telken Bragee Foster Attorneys at Law to discuss your case.